dotslashCosmic/zQoinPython/README.md

 ## Overview
 This project is a simple implementation of a cryptocurrency named zQoin, based on SHA3-512 Proof of Work.
 It includes a blockchain, wallets, and mining functionality.
-The project is divided into three main components:
+The project is divided into two main components:
-- `host.py`: Starts the crypto node and hosts the blockchain and wallets.
+- `host.py`: Starts the blockchain and wallets, interconnected to other nodes by a P2P network.
 - `client.py`: Mines zQoin crypto, and sends/receives transactions to/from wallets.
-- `calculate.py`: Calculates the maximum supply of coins based on difficulty variables. (outdated)

 ## Features
 - **Blockchain**: A basic implementation of a blockchain to manage transactions and mining.
 - **Node Integration**: PBFT fault tolerence between P2P nodes that host the blockchain.
 - **Wallets**: Create and manage wallets for storing zQoin.
-- **Mining**: Mine zQoin using the `client.py` script.
+- **Mining**: Mine zQoin as part of a mining pool, using the `client.py` script.
 - **Full Customizability**: Variables all ready to customize, in an easy to read format.

 ## Installation